qbicsoftware/docs/README.md

-# docs
+# QBiC Documentation
-Documentation about all the things that have been done at QBiC
+Documentation (mostly technical) about all the things that have been done at QBiC.